 You’ve heard of pairing ingredients in a recipe or pairing food and wine.
 Going a step further, adventurous chefs pair unlikely flavors to create a new taste sensation – like the pairing of chocolate and chili or watermelon and feta cheese.
+Note the lead image of chocolate and chili pairing.
+Yum to some!
+Yuck to others!

 Are you stuck between what you are good at doing and what is more meaningful?
 Are you favoring one side of yourself over another – thinking vs. feelings, introversion vs. getting out there, holding on to security vs. taking a leap of faith?